 Good news!
 We reached our goal!

 Thanks to 28 donors and 23 sponsors we exceeded our goal!
 The goal was $1100 and we raised $1636!
 Wow.
-This meant that the extra fees from GoFundMe and shipping for the machines and beginning sewing kits ($118.61) were able to be covered by the campaign.
-Leaving us with a total of $457.56.
-We will decide as a group what to do with the extra money but here are the current ideas.
-We need tables and chairs for these girls to sew on as a group and they need to learn the importance of good quality thread and fabric so the extra will go towards gift cards at our Local Quilt Shop.
-This will teach them also to support local and give back to our community!
+This meant that the extra fees from GoFundMe and shipping for the machines and beginning sewing kits were able to be covered by the campaign.
+Leaving us with a total of $450.
+As a group the girls decided in order to sew all together we needed tables, chairs and some community items and we picked them up too.
+The remaining balance went to gift cards for each of the girls at a local Quilt Shop where I’m teaching them the value of good quality fabric, threads and supporting the local community.

 We have started a newsletter – if you want to follow these girls on their journey – sign up just below!